 Rikke Nagell – Head of the International Department

 The Sustainable Development Goals

-The Danish AIDS Foundation’s work is guided by the Sustainable Development Goals (SDGs) and the importance of Leaving No One Behind.
+AIDS-Fondet’s work is guided by the Sustainable Development Goals (SDGs) and the important principle of Leaving No One Behind.

-It is natural to embrace the Sustainable Development Goals (SDGs) as an important tool to deal with the issues we as humanity are facing – and in the case of the Danish AIDS Foundation, the issues that people at risk of contracting or already living with HIV are facing.
+It is natural to embrace the Sustainable Development Goals (SDGs) as a powerful framework to deal with the issues we as humanity are facing – and in the case of AIDS-Fondet, the issues that people at risk of contracting or already living with HIV are facing.

-On top of the list of goals that the Danish AIDS Foundation works to achieve is SDG 3 – with special attention to target 3.3
+On top of the list of goals that AIDS-Fondet works to achieve is SDG 3 – with special attention to target 3.3